spiral/docs/components/validation.md

 > Both declarations are identical.

 ## Validator Data
-Validator data set can be represented by any associated array where key is treated as field name, and value and data to be validated.
-In our example we defined only one field named "name" and associated it with value fetched from query.
-By default validation will fail with error "This field is required." associated with "name" field, you can alter website url and include query "?name=something" to pass example validation.
+Validator data set can be represented by any associated array where the key is treated as a field name that needs value and data to be validated.
+In our example, we defined only one field called "name" and associated it with a value fetched from a query.
+By default, the validation will fail with the error message "This field is required." associated with the "name" field.
+You can alter the website url and include query "?name=something" to pass the example validation.

 ## Validation Errors
-Before we will jump into format required to defined validation rules let's take a look at error generated in our case, error array will look like:
+Before we move to the format required to define validation rules, let's take a look at the error generated in our case.
+The error array will look like the following:

 ```php
 [